thebullishbitcoiner/bullishinvoice/README.md

 - **AWS S3**: Upload the `dist/` contents

 ### Build Output
-The build process creates optimized files in the `dist/` directory:
+The build process creates optimized files directly in the root directory:
 - Minified CSS and JavaScript
 - Optimized assets
 - HTML file ready for production